A Rewarding Contribution

 Share Your Story

-Inspire others to volunteer - share your story with PEPS!
+Inspire others parents by sharing your story with PEPS!

 Laughter fills the room.
 The first few weeks it's nervous laughter as 10 new families tentatively venture out on a Tuesday evening with their tiny newborns.
 Soon, we hear knowing chuckles of parents bonding as they relate their own experiences, and concerns to stories told by their friends.
 Later, baby laughter fills the circle as the newborns who initially dozed in buckets and carriers, are now alert and soaking in the warmth of this extended family.